mtarek97/Signal-Flow-Graph-Solver/README.md

 The program allows the user to save his graph as JSON and load it whenever he wants <br/>
 ![alt saving](https://i.imgur.com/r1Ym2ds.png)
-* To save the graph he just should clcik the save button
+* To save the graph he just should click the save button
 * To load it he should choose the json file

 The user has the ability to take a snapshot of the graph as jpg image <br/>